Patcham Juniors' Climate Action Plan

 - Create Space & Nurture - Support children connecting with the broader World, to share and nourish their passions, and celebrate their achievements

-During this accademic year, we will be:
+During this academic year, we will be:

 - increasing the number of Assemblies based on Sustainability and Climate Change;